kaidix/test-compose/pysparkFile/stock/README.md

 #### Starting docker instance with docker-compose:

-in the directory contains docker-compose.yml (which is the root dir of this project)
+in the directory contains docker-compose.yml (which is the root dir of this project, also it will pull about 2gb image files)

 ```
 docker-compose up